vmware-archive/pcf-pipelines/README.md

 ---

 #### Git resource
-- Clone or fork repository to a local git server
+- clone or fork repository to a local git server
-- Modify all git resources in yaml with your local git uri(s)
+- modify all git resources in yaml with your local git uri(s)

 ```
 #sample yaml snippet